 A really nice couple stopped to help us and even ran Keith to town for repair supplies.
 By this point it was late evening so most places were closed.
 What they were able to find was very temporary, but we got back to campsite and made a plan to call a repair service in the morning.

 Dale from Get A Grip Automotive met us at our campsite Sunday morning and was able to field repair the line so we could finish our trip and get it fixed when we returned home.
 Thank you, Dale!

 Canyonlands National Park

 Canyonlands National Park is massive!
 It’s so big that it’s divided into 4 zones.
-527 square miles of beauty… hundreds of miles for hiking and world class off roading.
+527 square miles of beauty… hundreds of miles for hiking and world class off- roading.
 We got a later start because of the jeep repair.
-Our plan was to drive the Shafer Trail, which is a 19 mile, 3400 ft. decent into the canyon.
+Our plan was to drive the Shafer Trail, which is a 19 mile, 3400 ft. descent into the canyon.
 We decided it wasn’t the best idea to go down into the canyon with only a temporary fix to the jeep.
 The zone in Canyonlands that is closest to Moab is called Island in the Sky.
-We decided it was best to explore this part of the park
+We decided it was best to explore this part of the park.

 Canyonlands: Island in the Sky